 Snake Temple Tour

-A long, long time ago, deep in the mists of time, there lived a poor woman called Bhuri on the edge of the Kalala forest, near a village called Chadhyana.
-The nearest town, Kotkhai, was a two hour walk away, up through the forest and down to the Giri river, which eventually flows into the Ganges.
-These days the fields around Chadhyana are mostly apple orchards, but in Bhuri’s day the local people scratched a living by growing most of their own food on the narrow terraces and had little income to speak of.
+The story goes that in the neighbouring village of Chadiyana, on the edge of the Kalala forest, there lived a poor woman called Bhuri.
+The nearest town, Kotkhai, was a two hour walk away, up through the forest and down to the Giri river, These days the fields around Chadiyana are mostly apple orchards, but in Bhuri’s day the local people scratched a living by growing most of their own food on the narrow terraces and had little income to speak of.

-To her delight, Bhuri did this and found the gold.
-She greedily ignored her snake-son’s warning and swept again, hoping to find more gold, but as she did so the snake angrily flicked his tail and his mother flew right across the valley and landed near Bhumrara, a distance of a couple of kilometres.
+To her delight, Bhuri did this and found some gold coins.
+She greedily ignored her snake-son’s warning and swept again, hoping to find more gold, but as she did so the snake angrily flicked his tail and his mother flew right across the valley and landed near Bhumrara, a distance of a couple of kilometres, acroos the river.